 - Slowly open your eyes.

-- Hatha yoga mentions that by performing trataka regularly the eye disorders are cured and lethargy is overcome.
+- Hatha yoga mentions that by performing trataka regularly eye disorders are cured and lethargy is overcome.

 - It leads to the state of Dharna.